Simple sufficient condition for subspace to be completely or genuinely entangled: Preliminaries

 Recently, we have witnessed growing interest in the research on subspaces, not only single states, possessing certain entanglement properties.
 This stems from both their theoretical and practical importance.
 In this respect two classes of such subspaces stand out: completely and genuinely entangled ones, however, it is also meaningful to consider subspaces with other properties considered above.

 Let us formally introduce respective subspaces.
 Consider a proper subspace $V\subset \mathcal{H}_{N,d}$.
 We call $V$ a \textit{completely entangled subspace (CES)} iff any vector belonging to it is entangled, or, in other words, $V$ contains no fully product vectors \cite{Parthasarathy,Bhat}.
-Well-known examples of such subspaces are those obtained from unextendible product bases (UPB) -- another interesting objects introduced to construct entangled states with positive partial transpositions \cite{UPB}.
-By the very definition, every subspace complementary to a UPB is void of product vectors and as such is completely entangled; to give an example let us for a moment focus on $\mathcal{H}_{3,2}=\mathbbm{C}^{2}\otimes\mathbbm{C}^{2}\otimes \mathbbm{C}^{2}$ and consider the following product vectors from it: $\ket{0,0,0}$, $\ket{1,+,-}$, $\ket{-,1,+}$, $\ket{+,-,1}$, where $\{\ket{0},\ket{1}\}$ and $\{\ket{+},\ket{-}\}$ with $\ket{\pm}=(\ket{0}\pm\ket{1})/\sqrt{2}$, are two orthonormal bases in $\mathbbm{C}^2$.
+Well-known examples of such subspaces are those obtained from unextendible product bases (UPB) -- another interesting object introduced to construct entangled states with positive partial transpositions \cite{UPB}.
+A UPB is a set of fully product vectors, spanning a proper subspace of a given Hilbert space, with the property that there does not exist a fully product vector orthogonal to all the vectors from the set.
+It follows that every subspace complementary to a UPB is completely entangled.
+To give an example let us for a moment focus on $\mathcal{H}_{3,2}=\mathbbm{C}^{2}\otimes\mathbbm{C}^{2}\otimes \mathbbm{C}^{2}$ and consider the following product vectors from it: $\ket{0,0,0}$, $\ket{1,+,-}$, $\ket{-,1,+}$, $\ket{+,-,1}$, where $\{\ket{0},\ket{1}\}$ and $\{\ket{+},\ket{-}\}$ with $\ket{\pm}=(\ket{0}\pm\ket{1})/\sqrt{2}$, are two orthonormal bases in $\mathbbm{C}^2$.
 It is direct to check that these vectors form a UPB in $\mathcal{H}_{3,2}$ and thus the four-dimensional subspace orthogonal to it is a CES.